alexbalak21/spring-security-jwt-auth/README.md

 # Spring Security JWT Authentication

-This project demonstrates how to implement authentication and authorization using **Spring Security**, **JWT (JSON Web Tokens)**, and the **OAuth2 Resource Server** in a Spring Boot application.
+This project demonstrates how to implement authentication and authorization using **Spring Security**, **JWT (JSON Web Tokens)**, and the **OAuth2 Resource Server** in a Spring Boot application with database-backed user authentication.

 ## 🚀 Features

-- JWT-based authentication
+- JWT-based authentication with OAuth2 Resource Server
-- OAuth2 resource server support
-- Secure REST API endpoints
+- Secure REST API endpoints with role-based access control
 - Stateless session management
+- Database-backed user authentication (H2 in-memory database)
+- Password hashing with BCrypt
+- Custom UserDetailsService implementation
 - RSA key pair for JWT signing and validation
-- In-memory user details service (for demonstration purposes)

 ## 🛠️ Technologies Used